HugoFernandes2343/LAPR4_2017-2018/docs/README.md

 Assessment and grading will take place during sprint reviews.

 The version to be reviewed in each sprint must be closed before the first class of the following Tuesdays:

 - **Sprint 1: Jun, 5**

 - **Sprint 2: Jun, 12**

 - **Sprint 3: Jun, 19**

 The grade of each sprint has a weight of 20% in the final score of the project.

-As described next, each student will have an individual technical assessment during one of the sprints.
+As described next, each student will have an **individual technical assessment during one of the sprints**.
 Besides contributing to the assessment of the group during the sprint this assessment will also have an weight of 40% in the final score of the project.

+**Project Final Score = Sprint 1 Score &ast; 0,2 + Sprint 2 Score &ast; 0,2 + Sprint 3 Score &ast; 0,2 + Individual Technical Score &ast; 0,4**

 Each group is responsible for one functional area in a sprint.
 Each group will be assessed by the corresponding teacher of the functional area (in the first class after the sprint deadline).